mschober/creating-cliq/docs/session09/index.md

 BASE_SHIFT_Y = BASE_SHIFT_X
 ```

 > We get the `y` direction for free because of choosing a square for the starting base.
+Try changing the window size and base size.
+The new constants should keep everything working.